pavelzw/pixi-diff-to-markdown/README.md

 ### `hide`

-Whether to hide the tables in a collapsible object ([example 1 true](./tests/resources/diff-example/merge-no_hide-True_change-type-True_explicit-False_package-type-False.md), [example 2 true](./tests/resources/diff-example/merge-split-explicit_hide-True_change-type-True_explicit-False_package-type-False.md), [example false](./tests/resources/diff-example/merge-no_hide-False_change-type-True_explicit-False_package-type-False.md)).
+Whether to hide the tables in a collapsible object.
-If this is set to an integer `n`, all tables will be hidden in collapsible objects, but those with fewer than `n` dependencies will be expanded by default.
+`hide` can be set to one of the following values:

+- `no`: Don't hide the tables ([example](./tests/resources/diff-example/merge-no_hide-False_change-type-True_explicit-False_package-type-False.md)).
+- `yes`: Put the tables in collapsible objects ([example](./tests/resources/diff-example/merge-no_hide-True_change-type-True_explicit-False_package-type-False.md)).
+- `auto`: Put the tables in collapsible objects if there are at most `max-expanded-rows` rows in each table.

+### `max-expanded-rows`

+The maximum amount of rows in a table before it is hidden.
+Defaults to `10`.

 ### `change-type-column`